Last updated: April 24, 2026

 Frequently Asked Questions

-What are the requirements to become a PI in Michigan?
+What are the Michigan eligibility requirements to become a licensed PI?

 How much does a Michigan PI license cost?